Aryansh-S/USACO/README.md

 ## Books \& Handouts

-[Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).
-- At this point in time, there is also an ongoing DP handout I am creating.
+At this point in time, there is an ongoing DP handout I am creating.
 When done, it is expected to serve as a great reference without prerequisites.
 [Here](https://www.overleaf.com/read/vgdvpkrhjdbb)

 [Darren Yao's USACO guide](http://darrenyao.com/) is well-crafted